-Working with partners and the community to sustain services of good value (STRONG SERVICES)
+Working with partners, the community and volunteers to sustain services of good value (STRONG SERVICES)

 Through effective partnership working we will ensure that we procure and provide good value services that meet the needs of residents, visitors, and businesses.
 We will prioritise resources accordingly and operate decision-making structures that are open, transparent and accountable.